vdchoi/theratcave.github.io/_pages/support-us.md

 ##### Incoming in 2021 #####

 We will continue to work on additional exciting ways for you to support us in 2021.
-Be on the look out for our The Rat Cave Patreon, The Rat Cave merchandise, and The Rat Cave Instagram/[Spotify] channels incoming!
+Be on the look out for Kotatsu merchandise and Kotatsu Instagram/[Spotify] channels incoming!